 This will make the program more convenient for executives who must travel during the week.
 And, for the first time, will make our program readily accessible for those living outside Bangkok.

 Courses are scheduled during six five-week “modules” each year, with participants taking two courses per module.
 Each course is worth three credit-hours; participants are required to complete a total of twenty-four courses (72 credit-hours).
 For exact module dates see Key Dates.
-It is taught by visiting professors from many world-class programs - including those from Kellogg and Wharton, Sasin’s founding partners - as well as by Sasin full-time faculty and other experts in Thailand and Southeast Asia.
+It is taught by visiting professors from many world-class programs as well as by Sasin full-time faculty and other experts in Thailand and Southeast Asia.

 While individual assignments are required, study groups and teamwork are essential to the EMBA experience with many class projects assigned to groups, rather than to individuals.
 EMBA participants typically form groups of five to seven members with diverse academic and/or professional backgrounds.
 Throughout the program, EMBA students learn how to work effectively with others, enhance their skills in working as part of a team, and develop personal friendships and life-long networking.